 At NATEK, we have been providing our services in this region for 15 years and we are witnessing changes which have been taking place here since more and more foreign investors are deciding to offshore or nearshore their processes to CEE.

 When 15 years ago we proposed to the world leader in technology to transfer the project from Western Europe to the Czech Republic, it was still seen as a “bold” undertaking.
-We currently provide services to our clients from our offices in four countries of the region – Poland, Slovakia, the Czech Republic and Bulgaria.
+We currently provide services to our clients from our offices in four countries of the region.
+NATEK has offices in Poland, Slovakia, the Czech Republic and Bulgaria.

 “Customers seek more and more information about capabilities in our locations and how we can improve their time to market deliveries”, says Jana Kruzliakova, NATEK Head of Business Development.
 She notices, that we see the tendency of relocating the projects from Asia to CEE pursuing higher efficiency and from West Europe and USA seeking better proximity delivery.

 According to the ABSL report, in the first quarter of 2019, 1,400 foreign BPO, SSC / GBS, IT and R&D service centers were operating in Poland, employing a total of 307,000. persons, i.e. 10% more than in the same period a year earlier.
 From the beginning of 2018, to the end of the first quarter of 2019, 91 service centers were opened in Poland, of which as much as 80% are foreign investments.

 Only in the last year, the number of jobs in service centers increased by 10%, and since 2016 by as much as 43%.
 As many as 85 new jobs are created daily in BPO, SSC / GBS, IT and R&D centers.

 Opportunities and challenges of CEE